Ashley Condon launches new album at her new brewery. Mersereau reviews. Hilarity ensues.

 The plan was to stick close to home, and who can blame them?
 Montague is one of those classic PEI towns, some 6,000 souls and as picturesque as they come.
 The brewery is smack in the centre of town, holding a commanding spot on a curve on Main Street, overlooking the harbour on the Montague River.
 The couple spent months renovating the old town hall, bringing back to life one of the community’s most important buildings.
 They’ve already created a tremendous amount of goodwill with their neighbours.
 Ashley grew up in the area, and the couple live about 10 minutes out of town.

 The beer-making (Ken’s passion) takes place on the first level, while the second storey features the tap room, which is open daily, plus the performance space, which has live music and events several times weekly.
-There’s the Tunes On Tap series on Sundays, featuring such local hotshots as Richard Wood and Ward MacDonald, and Weekend Warmup gigs every, another showcase for the many strong Island performers.
-They’ve hosted major national touring artists, such as Juno winners The Fretless and Newfoundland’s Matthew Byrne and Sherman Downey. and Sunday, Apr.
+There’s the Tunes On Tap series on Sundays, featuring such local hotshots as Richard Wood and Ward MacDonald, and Weekend Warmup gigs every Friday, another showcase for the many strong Island performers.
+They’ve hosted major national touring artists, such as Juno winners The Fretless and Newfoundland’s Matthew Byrne and Sherman Downey.
+Saturday, Apr.
+21 and Sunday, Apr.
 22, it’s the David Francey Art Tour, with Francey’s paintings and Islanders such as Dylan Menzie paying tribute by performing some of Francey’s songs.
 Francey happens to be Condon’s mentor and biggest fan as well.

 My careful planning started to go off the rails early on.
 The performance room has a mix of chairs and tables, and instead of sitting and waiting for the music to start, the crowd was mingling, chatting, greeting neighbours and friends from across the Island.
 I recognized friends as soon as I walked in, crowded around the taps — obviously, as they were musicians.
 Dale Murray was there, Condon’s producer, playing guitar that night.
 Mark Geddes was smiling wide, there to play bass.
 Rachel Beck, she of the recent #1 track on CBC Radio 2, “Restless Heart,” had come back to her hometown to open the show for her friend, and Condon’s pal in the side-group The Eastern Belles, Catherine MacLellan, was on hand to lend harmonies.
 That called for a beer.